 5. What computer platforms do you support?

 I happily support both Mac and Windows computers.
-Your photos matter, your computer platform doesn’t.
+Your photos matter, not your computer or phone preference.

 6. What camera and film formats do you support?

 I’ve never met a film format I couldn’t digitize or digital camera file that I couldn’t convert.
 Try me!

 I’m not sure until I know more about your photos.
 Generally, it’s faster to organize digital photos than to scan physical negatives and prints.
 The length of your project also depends on how many images you have, how disorganized they are, and how thoroughly you want them organized.
 Most projects last a few weeks to a few months.

 8. How much will my project cost?